muncheruniverse/munch-cord/README.md

 ## BIP-322 Verification Notes

-The general premise from the server admin side, is to designate a specifric Verify channel, and activate the bot with `/setup`.
+The general premise from the server admin side, is to designate a specific Verify channel, and activate the bot with `/channel-add`.

-This will show a generic `Verify` message to all newcomers, they simple click the button and begin the verification process in private, ephemeral messages.
+This will show a persistent `Verify` message in the channel, new users simply click the button and begin the verification process.

+You can add as many collections as you want, just call `/collection-add` to set it up.
+Currently, you paste in the inscriptions you'd like to include in the collection, this way you can assign multiple roles per collection, such as `@Mythic` to the top 10.

 ## Using a private channel